First Responder Support

 Did you choose this job to help and now wonder why you feel so lost, hopeless, and empty?

-WE GET IT.
-But the job culture doesn’t change biology and physiology.
+But your job culture doesn’t change biology and physiology of repeated stress, trauma, and physical demands.

 When a human being experiences, observes, witnesses, or is subject to the details of events that are destructive, violent, traumatic, or grotesque that human’s brain’s chemistry is immediately impacted, which then changes the neural networks and pathways and the person.
-The first responder becomes – literally – a different person than they would have been.
-One event or the cumulative impact of events can lead to changes in the professional’s health that impact their ability to serve in their job, to function in their other roles at home and in the community.
+The First Responder becomes – literally – a different person than they would have been.
+One major event or the cumulative impact of events can lead to changes in health that impact their ability to serve in their job, to function in their other roles at home and in the community.

-Untreated, the impact of trauma can progressively deteriorate the first responder’s mental wellness and daily life.
-Unfortunately, many professional settings do not offer enough support, education, and options to be proactive in response to the demands and known stress of the job.
+Untreated, the impact of trauma can progressively deteriorate the First Responder’s mental wellness and daily life.
+Unfortunately, many professional settings do not offer enough support, education, and options to be proactive in response to the demands and known stress of the First Responder’s job role.

 Even efforts to help, such as debriefing, can cause harm in the form of vicarious trauma which occurs when peers experience a trauma response when they are exposed to the details of their peer’s traumatic event.

-First Responders have additional stressors to mind, body, soul which include:
+First Responders have additional stressors to mind, body, and soul which include:

 • Health impact of shift work